 Stay: This magnificent Highland retreat is everything you could possibly want from a boutique hotel stay.
 Just a stone’s throw from the impressive Royal Dornoch golf course and incredible northerly seascapes, this hotel offer the perfect coastal escape.

-Dine: Enjoy locally sourced seasonal menus and craft ales at the Courtroom Bar, with popular dishes including the confit duck leg or fresh grilled sea bream.
+Dine: Enjoy locally sourced seasonal menus at the Courtroom Bar, with popular dishes including the confit duck leg or fresh grilled sea bream.
 Or, you can enjoy more delicacies in the café, brasserie or outdoor courtyard.

 8. Busta House Hotel, Brae, Shetland